EIS20172020/ForEis2020/ObjectDetection/src/yolov3_py/README.md

 # video file with output
 python detect_video.py --video path_to_file.mp4 --output ./output.avi
 ```

 ### Training

-I have created a complete tutorial（教程） on how to train from scratch using the VOC2012 Dataset.
+I have created a complete tutorial on how to train from scratch using the VOC2012 Dataset.
-使用VOC2020数据集

 See the documentation here https://github.com/zzh8829/yolov3-tf2/blob/master/docs/training_voc.md

 For customzied training, you need to generate tfrecord following the TensorFlow Object Detection API.